sakuli/Docs/content/enterprise_features/icinga.md

 }
 {{</highlight>}}

 Installation of any enterprise feature requires a proper setup of your license information.
-You can find further information in the[enterprise section](/docs/enterprise#using-licences-information).
+You can find further information in the [enterprise section](/docs/enterprise#using-licences-information).

 ## Enable the Icinga2 API
-All steps required to enable the Icinga2 API are described in the [REST API documentation](http://docs.icinga.org/icinga2/snapshot/doc/module/icinga2/chapter/icinga2-api).
+All steps required to enable the Icinga2 API are described in the <a href="http://docs.icinga.org/icinga2/snapshot/doc/module/icinga2/chapter/icinga2-api" target="_blank">REST API documentation</a>.

 ## Create a Icinga2 service